Estimated risk to transmit HIV

 - antibiotics (with a few exceptions, such as penicillin)

-(c) Most sexually transmitted disease (STD) can be treated with oral drugs.
+Most sexually transmitted disease (STD) can be treated with oral drugs.
 The most common exception is syphilis, which is often treated with injected penicillin.
-If your provider wants to inject penicillin for syphilis, ask for one injection of long-acting penicillin, which is safer than 7-10 daily injections of short-acting penicillin.
-(Old syphilis infections are harder to treat, and may require repeated injections of long-acting penicillin.) |
+One injection of long-acting penicillin is safer than 7-10 daily injections of short-acting penicillin.
+(Old syphilis infections may require repeated injections of long-acting penicillin.)

-2. Use new disposable instruments |
+| 2.
+Use new disposable instruments |

 Many providers stock only multi-dose vials (with medicine for many injections).
 You can ask your provider to write a prescription for a single-dose vial, which you can buy at a pharmacy.
 If no single-dose vial is available, ask your provider to take medicine from a new multi-dose vial opened in front of you.
 This is especially important for local anaesthetics.
 (Exception: If your provider uses a new syringe and needle every time he or she takes medicine from a multi-dose vial, there is no chance for blood or HIV to get into the vial.
 Can you be sure?)(c) Another option is to take injections from pre-filled disposable syringes– which are disposable syringes combined with single-dose vials, or single dose cartidges.

-Single dose cartidge |
+Single dose cartidge

-3. You sterilize the instruments |
+| 3.
+You sterilize the instruments |

 It’s safer not to do this.
-If you keep reused syringes and needles at home, even if you boil them after use, it’s easy for them to pick up germs from hands, cloth, and air.
-This can lead to infections and abscesses.
-So: use new disposables. |
+If you keep reused syringes and needles at home, even if you boil them after use, it’s easy for them to pick up germs from hands, cloth, and air. |

-4. Ask providers how they sterilize instruments |
+| 4.
+Ask providers how they sterilize instruments |

 Your provider will have to use special reusable syringes and needles in some situations, such as to inject rabies vaccine.
-If the syringe or needle are reused, ask if they have been autoclaved or boiled. |
+These are situations where you can talk with your provider, but in the end you have to trust them. |

 One of the best ways to estimate risks to get HIV from injections is to follow people who are HIV-negative, testing them periodically and asking everyone about risks between tests.
 Information on new HIV infections in adults with or without injections between tests is available from 10 such studies in Africa during 1984-2008.
 Taking all studies together, 12 of 13 results show that men and/or women who reported injections were more likely, often many times more likely, to show up with a new HIV infection compared to those who reported no injections (see the column on the right in the Table, below).

-Country, year of study |
+| Country, year of study |

 Population |